 Dr. Barbara Hales: Absolutely.
 I understand you have a little guide or a gift for our listeners today.
 Could you tell us about that?

-Dr. Barbara Hales: Well, thank you so much for being with us here today.
+Dr. Barbara Hales: Thank you so much for being with us today.
 Libby.
 You’ve been listening to Libby Rothschild at marketing tips for doctors with your host, Dr. Barbara Hales.
 Till next time.